raulpvalenzuela/CTester/Tests Template/README.md

 To implement a new tests, these steps have to be followed:

 1. Right-click in the package -> New Java file.
-2. This test has to extend the class `AbstractTest`, located in the package `com.lsc.ctesterapi`.
+2. This test has to extend the class `com.lsc.ctesterapi.AbstractTest`.
 3. Implement the logic inside the `setUp`, `run` and `tearDown` methods and return `true` or `false` whether the execution is succesful or not.

 For reference, refer to the `Test.java` file in the template project.

+### Stopping a test

+Tests are run in the background through [Tasks](https://docs.oracle.com/javafx/2/api/javafx/concurrent/Task.html).
+In Java, threads are not killed, the stopping of a thread is done in a __cooperative way__.
+The thread is asked to terminate and the thread can then shutdown gracefully.

+Thus, in order to be able to stop the test quickly, `Thread.currentThread().isInterrupted()` has to be used periodically.
+If this returns true, the test should terminate.

 ---